About me

 Additional information

-Face to face appointments are on Wednesday only.
+Face to face appointments are on Wednesday and Thursday.

 I always reply to email enquiries, and aim to do so within 12 hrs.
 Please check your spam folder if you have not heard from me.